 Webinar: Implementing alignment with the Paris Agreement for development finance

 CPI recently completed work mandated by the International Development Finance Club (IDFC), which is comprised of 24 national, bilateral, and regional development finance institutions with more than USD 4 trillion in assets under management, around how to implement Paris alignment.
-This webinar will share findings of this work, and how it can be applied to IDFC members as well as other development finance institutions.
+This webinar shares findings of this work, and how it can be applied to IDFC members as well as other development finance institutions.

-We will focus on the following areas that form the basis of financial alignment with the Paris Agreement:
+The webinar focuses on the following areas that form the basis of financial alignment with the Paris Agreement:

 - An internal working definition of alignment that can serve as a common basis for implementation throughout the organization, utilizing the three dimensions of alignment developed by I4CE.

 - For publicly mandated development finance institutions, the ability to implement alignment will be greatly facilitated – or constrained – by their country context, both through enabling environments as well as the influence of governments on IDFC members through their Boards.

 - Paris alignment will require executive leadership to influence how investment decisions are made and the modalities to execute them.

 - At the operational level, alignment requires changes in how investments are assessed and how capital is deployed.